-9. Mountain biking
+9. Mountain Biking

 The various paved and moderately paved mountain roads are perfect for cycling in Bhutan.
-Set against the picturesque valleys and the mountains, these trails are best covered on bikes that you can hire from the various towns and even villages in Bhutan.
+Set against the picturesque valleys and mountains, these trails are best covered on bikes that you can hire from the various towns and even villages in Bhutan.
 Much of these trails have only gradual climbs but steep and exciting descents so while beginner to moderate bikers are welcome, there is also scope for experts to have some fun.

-Where to try: Paro valley, Phobjikha Valley
+Where to try: Paro Valley, Phobjikha Valley